Swiss neutrality: 1945–present

 Following World War II, Switzerland began taking a more active role in humanitarian activities.

 It joined the United Nations after a March 2002 referendum.
 10 years after Switzerland joined the UN, in recorded votes in the United Nations General Assembly, Switzerland occupied a middle position, siding from time to time with member states like the United States and Israel, but at other times with countries like China.
 In the United Nations Human Rights Council Switzerland sided much more with Western countries and against countries like China and Russia.

 Switzerland participated in the development of the International Code of Conduct for Private Security Service Providers (ICoC), intended as an oversight mechanism of private security providers.
 In September 2015, a "Federal Act on Private Security Services provided Abroad" was introduced, in order to "[preserve] Swiss neutrality", as stated in its first article.
 It requires Switzerland-based private security companies to declare all operations conducted abroad, and to adhere to the ICoC.
 Moreover, it states that no physical or moral person falling under this law can participate directly—or indirectly through the offer of private security services—in any hostilities abroad.
 In 2016, the Section of Private Security Services (SPSS), an organ of the Federal Department of Foreign Affairs in charge of the procedures defined by the new law, has received 300 approval requests.

 In 2011, Switzerland registered as a candidate for a seat on the United Nations Security Council in 2023–2024.
 In a 2015 report requested by parliament, the government stated that a Swiss seat on the Security Council would be "fully compatible with the principles of neutrality and with Switzerland’s neutrality policy".
 Opponents of the project such as former ambassador Paul Widmer consider that this seat would "put its [Switzerland] neutrality at risk".

-In 2014 Switzerland did not adopt EU-sanctions against Russia after the annexation of Crimea, but implemented rules that prevented bypassing the sanctions imposed by the European Union.
+In 2014 Switzerland did not adopt EU sanctions against Russia after the annexation of Crimea, but implemented rules that prevented bypassing the sanctions imposed by the European Union.

 A 2018 survey found that 95% of Swiss were in favor of maintaining neutrality.

-Sales of Chemical warfare equipment to Iraq
+Sales of chemical warfare equipment to Iraq

-Switzerland was involved in Iraqi Invasion of Iran, by providing dual use material and technology that allowed Iraq to target Iranian troops and civilians, leaving more than 100,000 casualties.
+Switzerland was involved in the Iraqi invasion of Iran, by providing dual use material and technology that allowed Iraq to target Iranian troops and civilians, leading to more than 100,000 casualties.
 Switzerland also sold chemical warfare defense equipment to Iran, and later joined a multinational team of specialists dispatched by the UN to Iran to investigate and confirm the casualties.